Hong Kong sentences democracy activists to prison over peaceful protest

 Media tycoon Jimmy Lai, already jailed and denied bail over separate national security charges, was sentenced to a year in prison.
 Lai, who Chinese state media describes as a “traitor,” is facing several criminal prosecutions, four of which were heard in court on Friday.
 At another one of these hearings, he was slapped with another charge under the national security law, punishable by life in prison.

-Four others in the group — including lawyers and former lawmakers Martin Lee, 82, Margaret Ng, 73, and Albert Ho, 69 — received suspended sentences, with the judge citing their age and their contributions to society.
+Four of the defendants — including lawyers and former lawmakers Martin Lee, 82, Margaret Ng, 73, and Albert Ho, 69 — received suspended sentences, with the judge citing their age and their contributions to society.
 This means that they do not need to go to prison immediately, and can continue to be free, but could be jailed upon any minor infraction.

 The mostly elderly group have spent their lives dedicated to democratic causes, and their ability to live and work freely in Hong Kong previously was one of the differences between the city and the authoritarian mainland.
+One of the defendants, 64-year-old Lee Cheuk-yan, is known for his role in organizing an annual vigil in Hong Kong commemorating the 1989 Tiananmen Square massacre, which the Chinese government has erased from history on the mainland.
+He received a one-year sentence.

 Sophie Richardson, China director of Human Rights Watch, characterized the court’s decision as a sentence against “democracy, law and a free press.”
+Yamini Mishra, Amnesty International’s Asia-Pacific director, said Hong Kong authorities, “having arrested the majority of Hong Kong’s most prominent dissidents using the repressive national security law,” are now “mopping up” remaining critics and jailing them under political charges.

-Judge Amanda Woodcock, in handing down the sentence, said the actions of the group amounted to a “rallying cry,” encouraging people to march illegally on Aug.
+Judge Amanda Woodcock, in sentencing, said the actions of the group amounted to a “rallying cry,” encouraging people to march illegally on Aug.
 18, 2019.
 Hong Kong then was in the midst of a citywide revolt against Beijing’s tightening grip.

-The demonstration that day started out as a legal assembly in Victoria Park.
-But it grew so large with an estimated 1.7 million participants who began streaming out onto streets and marching across parts of the city, which was not authorized.
+The demonstration that day began as a legal assembly in Victoria Park.
+But it became huge, as an estimated 1.7 million participants began streaming onto streets and marching across parts of the city — which was not authorized.
 It was entirely peaceful.

 The judge earlier said that she did not agree with the argument that the defendants should not be prosecuted because the march was ultimately peaceful, and believed the preservation of public order was key.
 Their actions, she added, caused traffic disruptions and road closures.